JudithVargas01/TechnicalTest/README.md

    `npm run dev`

 3. In the frontend folder, open a terminal and install the required dependencies by running:
-   `npm install` Install angular 16:
+   `npm install`.
+Install angular 16:
-  `npm install -g @angular/cli@16` And then run it with the command:
+  `npm install -g @angular/cli@16`.
+And then run it with the command:
    `ng serve`

 5. When the backend and frontend are running, in the browser search for http://localhost:4200/login, to log in there are 2 users: